-Car sharing services allow a large number of people to utilise the same vehicle at different periods, reducing the number of vehicles and parking spaces required while still providing the benefits of car ownership.
+Car sharing services allow a large number of people to utilise the same enefits of car ownership.

-Obje ctives Contro ols 01 To reduce the reliance on private vehicles and the corresponding traffic impact on the road network CO On-site car share may be permitted on a site-by-site basis at the discretion of Council.
+Obje ctives Controls 01 To reduce the reliance on private vehicles and the corresponding traffic impact on the road network C1 On-site car share may be permitted on a site-by-site basis at the discretion of Council.
 Each car share parking space has the potential to replace a maximum 02 To facilitate public use of car share vehicles of 4 regular car parking spaces.
-O3 To increase uptake and avareness of car share vehicles Where a commercial car share space is proposed, the applicant is to include a letter from a commercial car share operator confirming their intention to place a car share vehicle within the development.
-1 MD Nominated commercial car share spaces must be placed in publicly accessible locations within the development.
-6 0,3 · 3/69
+O3 To increase uptake and awareness of car share vehicles Where a commercial car share space is proposed, the applicant is to include a letter from a commercial car share operator confirming their intention to place a car share vehicle within the development.
+MOO C3 Nominated commercial car share spaces must be placed in publicly accessible locations within the development.
+60 0,3 Repealed